guushoekman/educen/_tools/wiki.md

 2. Adaptive capacities; their ability to learn from past experiences and adjust themselves to future challenges in their everyday lives
 3. Transformative capacities; their ability to craft sets of institutions that foster individual welfare and sustainable societal robustness towards future crises

-<p class="box-start"></p>
-#### Guiding questions to  be used as a starting point for analysis and data collection
-- What cultural factors/dimensions contribute and / or diminish resilience to disaster in your case?
-- Are there certain groups of people that are more resilient to disaster?
-Why?
-- What strategies do people use to increase their resilience? cope and deal with adversities?
-- How and what did the community learn from past crises?
-What adjustments have been made?
-- Have proactive adjustments been made to develop increased competence to deal with threats?
-Have these adjustments been institutionalized?

-<p class="box-end"></p>

 ### Risk perception
 The EDUCEN project adopts the understanding of risk of Douglas and Wildavsky, valuing risk perception as a socio-cultural phenomenon.
 Perceptions of risk are embedded in culture.
 As noted by Douglas and Wildavsky (1982), the cultural belief system determines the collective notions of how the world functions.
 These collective notions also contain social constructed ‘’images’’ of the world, including perceptions on what is dangerous and how to cope with risk.
 Individual aspects of risk perception are influenced by the social community that people live in and vice versa.
 The cultural context is also interrelated to individual perception as well as to the social system.

 This social knowledge is essential for the members of a society to evaluate situations and act in an appropriate manner.
 Consequently, understanding the ways risks are dealt with requires a thorough understanding of the cultural setting.
 Inherent in such an understanding is the recognition that these risk perceptions often rely on intuitive risk judgement or beliefs rather than on rational deliberations, and therefore may differ considerably from risk assessments by experts of the same event.
 As Alexander argues, “decisions about whether to mitigate a natural hazard are often not a function of how dangerous the hazard is in absolute or objective terms but how dangerous it is perceived to be’’

-<p class="box-start"></p>
-#### Guiding questions for analysing, identifying and mapping risk perception
-Has there been previous experience with disaster?
-How does this previous experience influence current risk perceptions? (heightened risk perception?)
-What is the expectation of people from public authorities?
-Do they expect public authorities to take preventive measures?
-How does this influence their perception on risk?
-What is the influence of people’s social, economic status and gender on their perception of risk?
-What knowledge on disaster in their area do people have?
-Where does this knowledge come from (science, authorities, beliefs, stories etc)?
-What is the influence of this knowledge on risk perception and behavior?
-<p class="box-end"></p>

 ### Disaster subcultures
 Communities living in hazard-ridden or disaster-prone areas develop an array of coping mechanisms as well as more deeply embedded practices to deal with threats and opportunities their environments encompasses.
 The assemblage of cultural practices that over time emerges in response to recurring disasters has been identified as ‘disaster subcultures’ (Moore 1964; Wenger and Weller 1972, 1973; Anderson 1965, 1968).
 Moore (1964) first put forward the notion of ‘disaster subcultures’ to refer to these subcultures and shed light on ‘those adjustments, actual and potential, social, psychological and physical, which are used by residents of [hazardous] areas in their efforts to cope with disasters which have struck or which tradition indicates may strike in the future’ (Moore 1964: 195).
 Experiencing recurrent disasters pushes communities to develop cultural strategies and practices, to deal with these adverse events and ensure increasing levels of resilience.
 Since hazards vary per locality, different groups face different potential disasters.
 Subsequently, wider cultures that cover larger geographical areas, are generally unable to provide all its members with an exhaustive assortment of appropriate hazard-related solutions.
 In addition, hazards generally do not strike on a daily basis.
 Therefore, readily available solutions and habitual modes of actions are often insufficient, and unique adaptations are required to deal with recurrent hazards.
 Over times this leads to a specific local subculture encompassing adaptive strategies that enable the community at hand to survive within hazardous environments.
 Even though disaster subcultures consist of coping mechanisms that communities have historically found adequate, it is important to note that they can become a debilitating factor when conditions change.

-<p class="box-start"></p>
-#### Guiding questions for identifying, analysing and mapping disaster subcultures

-- Are the three key conditions for the development of disaster subcultures met:
-1. Does the community face and acknowledge the existence of a recurrent threat?
-2. Does the hazard allow for a period of forewarning?
-3. Is the impact of hazards salient to different segments (various status levels) of the communities?
-- What has been the influence of previous disaster experiences on protective behavior?
-- What strategies and practices (socio-cultural, physical) have been developed to deal with recurrent disasters?
-- Do formal and informal mechanisms serve to equip newcomers with requisite disaster knowledge?

-<p class="box-end"></p>

 ### Beliefs and religion
 Religion, as part of our definition of culture, influences how we see disasters by providing meaning and sense of the world.
 It is thought to bind people together, gives comfort, and religious rituals are practiced as a way to cope with disasters.
 Vice versa, disasters influence religious beliefs by challenging existing interpretations of the world.
 Overall, religion can be used by people to understand, give meaning to and adapt to natural hazards.